LoRAD PRO

 Professional LoRaWAN Radon Sensor – Real-Time Monitoring for Building Safety

 Experience unparalleled accuracy with our professional-grade LoRaWAN Radon Sensor – featuring industry-leading sensitivity that’s 15 times more accurate than ANSI/AARST minimum standards.
-As the exclusive global reseller of the LoRaWAN variant, we deliver enterprise-grade radon detection with results in minutes, not days.
+Our LoRAD Pro Radon Sensor delivers enterprise-grade radon detection with results in minutes, not days.

 Why Our Sensor Leads the Market